Templates

 Enter any prerequisites for the course.

-- If you are unsure of the prerequisites, then please find them in the Undergraduate Academic Bulletin or Graduate Academic Bulletin.
+- If you are unsure of the prerequisites, please find them in the Undergraduate Academic Bulletin or Graduate Academic Bulletin.

-- If there are no prerequisites, then include a statement that says “There are no prerequisites for this course.”
+- If there are no prerequisites, include a statement that says “There are no prerequisites for this course.”

 Sample Language for a Syllabus